Salaried teacher training

 Whichever salaried course you choose, both will help you to develop your skills to become a highly effective qualified teacher.
 Trainees on salaried programmes are recruited and employed directly by schools, and may continue teaching in their school following training.

 Both courses will award a QTS, the cost of which is covered by the school – check with your training provider to find out if this also includes a PGCE and/or Master’s-level credits.

 You’ll be paid and taxed as an unqualified teacher.
 The salary awarded will differ between schools; you should check the salary with the school before you apply for either salaried routes.

-Alternatively, if you’re a graduate or career changer with a 2:1 or above, you may also be eligible to join the Teach First Leadership Development Programme.
+If you’re a graduate or career changer with a 2:1 or above, you may also be eligible to join the Teach First Leadership Development Programme.